 - Collecting assets: It is critical to gather and account for all of the assets held by the deceased.

 - Paying debts and taxes: The deceased will likely have debts and taxes that need to be paid out of the estate.

 - Distributing assets: The will, trusts documents and other estate planning documents will direct the distribution of assets among the beneficiaries.

 These are just the high-level, general duties and expectations of the executor or administrator.
 There are numerous details attached to each of these general responsibilities, and of course this list is far from exhaustive.

-Our attorneys can explain every detail, and we will help you through every step of the process to make sure everything is handled properly.
+Our estate planning lawyers can explain every detail, and we will help you through every step of the process to make sure everything is handled properly.